Skip to main content

 Slicing the finished steak on the cutting board and adding salt

-Once the camp was sorted, we turned our attention to the important part — dinner.
+With camp standing, the important part began: dinner.
 I set up the X-Fire 19 fire basket and got a proper fire going.
-The X-Fire is perfect for campfire cooking because it lifts the fire off the ground and creates a concentrated bed of embers exactly where you need them.
-With the fire blowpipe I brought the coals to a steady glow in no time.
+The X-Fire lifts the fire off the ground and builds a concentrated bed of embers right where you need it.
+With the fire blowpipe I had the coals at an even temperature in no time.

 The bivy sack in the misty morning light among the pines

-While the embers settled, I started prepping: zucchini, leek, peppers — all sliced on the cutting board right next to the fire.
-The vegetables went into the Hunter’s Pan first, sizzling in a bit of oil over the open flame.
-The carbon steel pan holds heat beautifully and gives everything a proper sear.
-Once the veggies had some good colour, I set them aside and dropped two thick steaks into the same pan with garlic.
+While the embers settled I started prepping: zucchini, leek, peppers, all chopped on the cutting board right next to the fire.
+The vegetables went into the hunter’s pan first, sizzling in a bit of oil over the open flame.
+Carbon steel holds the heat and gives everything a proper sear.
+Once the vegetables had good color, I set them aside and dropped two thick steaks with garlic into the same pan.
 The sound alone was worth the hike.
-A few minutes per side, resting on the board with a pinch of coarse salt — simple, rustic, and absolutely delicious.
+A few minutes per side, then resting on the board with a pinch of coarse salt.
+Simple, rustic and really good.

-We ate sitting on logs beside the fire, cutting into the steak with our knives, sharing the vegetables straight from the pan.
+We ate on logs next to the fire, cut the steaks with our knives and shared the vegetables straight from the pan.
 Flo had brought mulled wine, which we warmed in a pot over the remaining embers.
-There’s nothing quite like sipping hot spiced wine next to a crackling fire in the cold evening air while the forest goes dark around you.
+There are few better things on a cold evening than hot spiced wine next to a crackling fire while the forest goes dark around you.

 A night in the forest: sleeping in a bivy sack on the forest floor